Trousseau-io/trousseau-io.github.io/001-architecture.md

 * trousseaud; the server instance acting as a broker towards the key-value store
 * key-value store; the key-value store is based on a single instance of an encrypted etcd at the current stage

+The below figure shows a basic representation of the flow:
 ![mvp1overview](https://raw.githubusercontent.com/Trousseau-io/trousseau-io.github.io/main/assets/diagrams/trousseau_mvp1_-_overview.png)

+### MVP1.0 CRUD Operations
 The architecture takes into consideration two scenarios related to the creation of secrets:
 * existing credentials to become a new secret
 * generating a new secret